Mad-Star-Studio/FoundryVTT-JoJo/README.md

 and any other copyright information.

 The software component of this system is distributed under the MIT license.
+This forks from `dnd5e` as the module is based on the D&D 5e system, but the system itself is not D&D 5e.
 ## Installation Instructions
 To install and use the JoJo D&D system for Foundry Virtual Tabletop, simply paste the following URL into the **Install System** dialog on the Setup menu of the application.